Art Series: Theatre

 Playwright – Charlotte Hurdman

-Charlotte Hurdman is extremely excited to be making her playwriting debut with this year’s IGNITE!
+Charlotte Hurdman (she/her, they/them) is extremely excited to be making her playwriting debut with this year’s IGNITE!
 Festival.
 She is a recent graduate from the University of Lethbridge where she appeared in a number of shows such as inVISABLE(Too), Dada Does Not Mean Anything, Carnaticum and Alice: A Devised Adaptation.
 She is also a co-creator of Nycto Theatre Collective and is delighted that she will be working with not only her fellow co-creators, but also with such a talented group of people!

 Director – Alex Watz